keu/docs/astro/airflow-email-notifications.md

 9. Click **Save** to finalize your configuration.

-10. To receive email alerts for task failures within a given DAG, configure the following values in the DAG's `default_args`:
+10. To receive email notifications for task failures within a given DAG, configure the following values in the DAG's `default_args`:

     ```python
     'email_on_failure': True,
     'email': ['<recipient-address>'],
     ```

-Repeat steps 7-10 for each Deployment in which you want to configure Airflow alerts.
+Repeat steps 7-10 for each Deployment where you want to configure Airflow notifications.

 ### Integrate with Amazon SES

-Use your existing Amazon SES instance to send Airflow alerts by email.
+Use your existing Amazon SES instance to send Airflow notifications by email.

 1. Sign in to the AWS Management Console and open the Amazon SES console at https://console.aws.amazon.com/ses/.